research-ag/icrcX/icrc-84.md

 type DepositArgs = record {
   token : Token;
   amount : Amount;
+  from : Account;
+};

+type Account = record {
+  owner : principal;
-  subaccount : opt Subaccount; // subaccount of the caller which has the allowance };
+  subaccount : opt Subaccount;
+};
 ```

 `token` is the Token that is being deposited.
 `amount` is the amount that is to be drawn from the allowance into the service.
 Any ledger transfer fees will be added on the user account's side.
-`subaccount` is the user's subaccount that carries the allowance where `null` means the default account.
+`from` is the ICRC-1 account from which the funds are to be drawn via allowance.

 If successful, the call returns: